msartore/msartore/README.md

 ### Glad to see you here! 🤩
 <p>
   I'm <b>Massimiliano Sartore</b>, a tech enthusiast who loves to learn about new technologies and leverage them to solve real-life problems ✨.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
 </p>

 - 🔭 I’m currently working on: [**ATA GUI**](https://github.com/MassimilianoSartore/ATA-GUI)